49 RV Tips and Hacks every owner must know

 Read more: RV warranties - The Complete Guide

-So, in that sense, a slightly older RV - one that has been in use for 1-2 years - may actually easier to handle in terms of maintenance.
+So, in that sense, a slightly older RV—one that has been in use for 1-2 years—may actually be easier to maintain.

 How about you?